Your seed supply chain runs on grower contracts and harvest windows, not the steady SKUs SAP assumes

 Exactly what you get

 A supply chain that models grower contracts and variable yields, adjusts to weather-shifted harvest windows, tracks seed viability, and warns you before a planting window slips.
-It connects to your inventory management software, ERP software development, and warehouse management system so the right lot reaches the right field on time.
+It connects to your inventory management software, ERP software development, and warehouse management system (WMS) so the right lot reaches the right field on time.

 How to choose a developer in College Station